 If it's absolutely critical that you have that level of control over every single detail of an issue, supplemental tools (email, SharePoint, something) are the only way to go.
 You need to be storing files in a way that you have direct access to its permission properities and can grant levels of access based on network credentials to people on an intranet or VPN.
 Drop an intranet hyperlink into a private comment and call it a day, IMO.

-#6 Updated by Ramesh S over 4 years ago
+#6 Updated by Ramesh S almost 5 years ago

 +1 for private attachment.
 For example, I am trying to setup one redmine project per customer.
 And here, 'customer', 'manager' and 'developer' will all be contributing against this issue with various discussion points and documents.
 Thanks to the private fields feature provided in the recent Redmine release, I am able to manage the internal discussions by keeping it within 'developer' and 'manager' and not expose them to the 'customer'.
 Similarly there are situations where certain internal documents that are exchanged between 'developer' and 'manager' or between developers are also uploaded against this issue and such documents, sometime, are purely internal and need not go to 'customer'.
 So, it would immensely help to tag a document as 'private' and have a privilege setup in redmine such that private documents are not available to certain user roles, such as 'customer'.

 Would love to have this feature in redmine.